bkamins/ABCDGraphGenerator.jl/README.md

 * `ABCDGraphGenerator.find_v_min`: find the lower truncation given expected value and upper truncation of truncated discrete power law distribution

-The resason for such split of the functionality is that generation of vertex degrees and community sizes is fast, while the generation of the final graph is the most expensive step.
+The reason for such split of the functionality is that generation of vertex degrees and community sizes is fast, while the generation of the final graph is the most expensive step.

 ### Using ABCDGraphGenerator.jl from R and Python